Chances if you’re talking to a person with a uterus; they are bleeding.

 They’re incredibly comfortable too, and I love wearing these even if I’m not bleeding.
-Sorry to any eligible bachelors reading this post; you’re getting a girl who is probably wearing big bloomers under her LBD and loves it.
+Sorry to any eligible bachelors reading this post; you’re getting a woman who is probably wearing big bloomers under her LBD and loves it.

 Period Proof Underwear